Here is our guide to daylight saving in the UK, looking at when and why the clocks change, plus don’t forget to change your clocks this weekend!

 In 1941 during the Second World War, an emergency British Double Summer Time (BDST) was used by Britain to help with fuel shortages.
 This saw clocks put forward two hours ahead of GMT until the end of summer 1945.
 However, following a harsh winter in 1946, BDST was used again in summer 1947.

-When do the clocks change?
+When do the clocks change in 2020?

 This change signifies the end of British Standard Time (BST), as the UK returns to Greenwich Mean Time (GMT).
 DST is used in most European countries, North Africa and Australasia.